-Over 300 theaters set to premiere “The Library That Dolly Built” on April 2, 2020, with a special appearance by Dolly in New York.
+Over 300 theaters set to premiere “The Library That Dolly Built” in fall 2020, with a special appearance by Dolly in New York.

 Dollywood and Abramorama in association with The Dollywood Foundation have partnered to release “The Library That Dolly Built,” The film takes a behind-the-scenes look at Dolly Parton’s Imagination Library.
 The one-night event will integrate with Imagination Library affiliate partners in multiple communities around the country.
-It’s set for screenings in over 300 locations on Thursday, April 2, 2020.
+It’s set for screenings in over 300 locations coming fall 2020.

 Dolly Attending Premier In New York